malevitzch/simple-compiler-01/README.md

 TODO:
-- add variable name verification to declaration operations
-- implement the parser
 - implement the shunting yard algorithm and expand the project with expressions
 - provide a reasonable and convenient command to compile files